Burgundy F1

 Timing

 Start indoors right around the last frost date or later in spring for summer harvest in 2 to 3 months.
+For fall harvest, start indoors lateΒ spring and transplant in July, harvesting just before the first frost date.
+For overwintering sprouting broccoliΒ in mild winter areas, start indoors late March to mid-April, and harvest the following February to May.
 Seeds will germinate in 7-10 days.
-Optimal temperature for germination: 10-30°C (50-85°F).
+Optimal temperature for germination: 10-30Β°C (50-85Β°F).

 Step 2